 The final segment of the program, preceded by the qualifying examination and advancement to candidacy, entails development of a dissertation research proposal, data collection and analysis, and the writing of the dissertation.
 The dissertation is a work of independent research that makes an original contribution to knowledge in nursing.
 A key element of the program is faculty advisement.
 The Ph.D. program entails approximately four years of academic work.

-Notes: The curriculum is subject to periodic revision at the discretion of the faculty.
-Images and voices of students in selected courses may be video-transmitted to other locations as a part of the distributed learning program.
+Note: Images and voices of students in selected courses may be video-transmitted to other locations as a part of the distributed learning program.
 Students may be involved in patient research as well as in research on school programs, aggregate (non-personally-identifiable) student information may be reported as part of this research.